anishaaak/llm-evaluations/walkthrough-drafts/walkthrough.md

     This is a relatively self-explanatory feature: highlighting specific code and selecting "Explain" will have Q's chatbox appear and explain in detail the purpose, output, and context of the selected code.

-    For example, highlighting and asking Q to explain the following code:
+    For example, highlighting and asking Q to explain the following code, taken from [this repository, Gen AI Intelligent Document Processing (GenAIIDP)](https://github.com/aws-solutions-library-samples/accelerated-intelligent-document-processing-on-aws):

     ```
     def log_progress(stats, target_rate):